D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Related Work

 \subsection{Image Retrieval and Absolute Pose Regression}

-Visual re-localization methods based on image retrieval were among the early efficient solutions \cite{schindler2007city}.
-These methods represent environments by storing known images in a database for later retrieval.
-Given a query image, the most similar image within the database is identified by matching global image descriptors.
-Global extractors such as learning-based NetVLAD\cite{arandjelovic2016netvlad} or DenseVLAD \cite{torii201524} are commonly used.
-The final matched image is representative of a nearby place or location associated with the query image \cite{torii201524, arandjelovic2016netvlad, weyand2016planet}.
-Although these approaches demonstrate robustness in scaling to extremely large environments, they are limited in accurately estimating camera pose, as the accuracy is confined to the discretization of the database.
-Some other approaches leverage image retrieval as an efficient initialization step and subsequently use local refinement optimization \cite{sattler2017large, taira2018inloc} or relative pose estimation \cite{balntas2018relocnet, saha2018improved}, resulting in improved accuracy estimation.
-However, these methods still face challenges in terms of high memory demand and real-time estimation.
+Image-based visual re-localization methods\cite{schindler2007city} were arguably the simplest solution, which constructing maps just by storing a set of images and their camera pose in a database.
+Given a query image, we seek for the most similar images in the database by comparing their global descriptor \cite{arandjelovic2016netvlad, torii201524}.
+With the matched images representing a location in a scene that is close to the query image \cite{torii201524, arandjelovic2016netvlad}, the pose of the query image can be derived from the top retrieved images pose.
+Despite demonstrating scalability in large environments, these approaches have limited accuracy in determining camera poses.
+Thus they are often used as initialization for later pose refinements.

-To address these challenges, 6DoF absolute camera pose regression approaches (APR) have been developed such as PoseNet\cite{kendall2015posenet}, along with subsequent developments \cite{kendall2017geometric, purkait2017spp, wang2020atloc, chen2021direct, bach2022featloc, chen2022dfnet}.
-APR learns to directly encode the 6DoF camera pose from the image into a deep network, resulting in a lightweight system where memory demand and estimation time are independent of the reference data size.
-However, theoretical conclusions \cite{sattler2019understanding} suggest that APR behaves similarly to image retrieval, and achieving high accuracy remains a challenge.
+6DoF absolute camera pose regression approaches (APR) have been studied extensively to overcome the drawbacks of image retrieval.
+Notably, PoseNet\cite{kendall2015posenet} was first proposed, along with subsequent developments \cite{kendall2015posenet, bach2022featloc, chen2022dfnet}.
+APR learns to directly encode the 6DoF camera pose from the image, resulting in a lightweight system where memory demand and estimation time are independent of the reference data size.
+However, theoretical conclusions \cite{sattler2019understanding} suggest that APR behaviors are more closely related to image retrieval than methods that estimate poses by 3D geometry.
+Thus APR could hardly outperform a handcraft retrieval baseline.